ctumwebaze/ctumwebaze.github.io/_posts/2016-03-14-wiremock-with-genymotion.md

     2. Port: 8888 (Port configured for WireMock)
 ![Android Manual Proxy Settings](/images/backend-proxy-android-proxy-settings.png)

-With this, our emulator can now connect to the WireMock server.
+With this, the emulator can now connect to the WireMock server.
 You can test this by opening the browser in the emulator and visiting any host that ends with `/api/communicationmethods`.
 In my emulator, i visited `http://localhost/api/communicationmethods` and my response was as configured in the stub above.

 ![Android WireMock Response](/images/backend-proxy-android-browser-response.png)